 What has been accomplished so far?

 TTC Project teams have worked with Mercer Consulting to:

 - Generate a Benefits Value Analysis (BVA) that will provide relevant information about benefits offered by our peers.
 This will help us compare the benefits we offer to those of other employers.
 We anticipate getting the results of the BVA after January 1, 2019.

-- Design an employee benefits preferences survey that will give benefits eligible employees a chance to share what they want and need in the benefits provided by UW, such as absence, leaves, and vacation.
-This survey will be confidential.
-It will be conducted by Mercer Consulting during the last months of 2018 and the results will be ready in the Spring of 2019.
+- Conduct an employee benefits preferences survey that will give benefits eligible employees a chance to share what they want and need in the benefits provided by UW, such as absence, leaves, and vacation.
+The survey results are confidential.
+It was conducted by Mercer Consulting during the last months of 2018 and the results will be ready in the Spring of 2019.

 - Develop a new job description format that is simple, clear, and concise.
 Right now, TTC Project teams are writing standard job descriptions that follow the job framework created in the Fall of 2017.
 Standard job descriptions (SJDs) will list work that is commonly done in specific roles.
 These standard job descriptions will be reviewed by campus subject matter experts to validate that they represent the work done in each role.
 We expect this to be finished by early 2019.